AV receiver: Decoders

 AV receivers usually provide one or more decoders for sources with more than two channels of audio information.
 This is most common with movie soundtracks, which use one of a variety of different types of encoding formats.

 The first common soundtrack format was Dolby Pro Logic, a surround sound processing technology.
 This format contains a center channel and a surround channel mixed into the left and right channels using a process called matrixing, providing a total of four channels.
 Receivers with Dolby Pro Logic decoders can separate out the center and surround channels from the left and right channels.

 With the introduction of the DVD, the Dolby Digital format became a standard.
 Dolby Digital ready receivers included inputs and amplifiers for the additional channels.
-Most current AV receivers provide a Dolby Digital decoder and at least one digital S/PDIF input which can be connected to a source which provides a Dolby Digital output.
+Most current AV receivers provide a Dolby Digital decoder and at least one digital S/PDIF input, which can be connected to a source that provides a Dolby Digital output.

 A somewhat less common surround sound decoder called DTS is standard on current AV receivers.

 When Dolby Labs and DTS introduced technologies to add a rear center surround channel, these technologies found their way into AV Receivers.
 Receivers with six amplifiers (known as 6.1 receivers) will typically have both Dolby and DTS's technologies.
 These are Dolby Digital EX and DTS ES.

 Dolby introduced Dolby Pro Logic II to allow stereo sources to play back as if they were encoded in surround sound.
 DTS introduced a similar technology, Neo:6.
 These decoders have become common on most current receivers.

 As the number of playback channels was increased on receivers, other decoders have been added to some receivers.
 For example, Dolby Labs created Dolby Pro Logic IIx to take advantage of receivers with more than five channels of playback.

-With the introduction of high definition players (e.g. Blu-ray Disc and HD DVD), yet more decoders have been added to some receivers.
+With the introduction of high definition players (e.g., Blu-ray Disc and HD DVD), yet more decoders have been added to some receivers.
 Lossless Dolby TrueHD and DTS-HD Master Audio decoders are available on many receivers.

 While Dolby Digital has been the standard for television and video games, Dolby Digital Plus has been adopted for online streaming services such as Netflix, due to scaling better to lower bit rates.
 Dolby Digital Plus also adds support for higher bit rates and more channels than standard Dolby Digital.

 Dolby Atmos and DTS:X add in ceiling height channels.